 The Living Room that is warm and bright

 Take maximum advantage of the sunlight that streams into your living room to make it warm and cheerful.
-If your living room gets less ventilation, light coloured upholstery and sheer drapes can be used to supplement natural lighting.
+If your living room gets less ventilation, light coloured upholstery, and sheer drapes can be used to supplement natural lighting.
 Smart light fittings that can be dimmed and brightened according to mood and setting is also a great way to impress your guests.
-Focus should be on ideal placement of lights in such a way that they complement natural sunlight, ensuring the room is well lit but saving on energy at the same time.
+The focus should be on ideal placement of lights in such a way that they complement natural sunlight, ensuring the room is well lit but saving on energy at the same time.

 The Living Room personalised to your personality

 Living rooms that look like they have been copied from a design magazine lack the human touch.
 Shouldn’t your living room show off a bit of your personality?
-A bookworm can line a wall with a book shelf or have a stand-alone bookshelf acting as a partition from the dining area.
+A bookworm can line a wall with a bookshelf or have a stand-alone bookshelf acting as a partition from the dining area.
 Art aficionados can showcase their favourite artworks.
 Or cover a wall with photo frames in various shapes and sizes of your family or of the various places you have travelled to make your living room intimate.
 You can also personalise your living room with accent pieces that will catch your guests’ eye and make for an excellent conversation starter as well.

 The Living Room where the furniture talks

 Sometimes we can’t change the fixed elements in a room.
-Fret not, you can do a lot with furniture and furnishings.
+Fret not; you can do a lot with furniture and furnishings.
 An L shaped couch can free up space in a small living room while floral prints and rounded designs can create a cosy atmosphere.
-Pair it with a coffee table that is just a bit hatke and you are all set to have friends over!
+Pair it with a coffee table that is just a bit hatke, and you are all set to have friends over!

 Hope these tips propel you on a design journey to create the perfect living room that will impress your guests.
 Happy designing!